retorquere/zotero-better-bibtex/README.md

 * cleaner (de)LaTeXifier
 * JabRef groups import
 * configurable citekey generator
+* exports dates like 'forthcoming' as 'forthcoming' instead of empty.

 Your self-chosen citation keys are stored in the "extra" field of the item, using bibtex: [your citekey].
 If you edit and re-export, these citekeys will be used.